ajantis/tcp-frontman/README.md

 # tcp-frontman
-A simple TCP reverse proxy with dynamic DNS names refresh
+A simple TCP reverse proxy with dynamic DNS names refresh.
+Based on Netty 4.1.